-Sunny Bains is a scientist, journalist, editor, Editorial Director of the technology news site The Briefing and Managing Director of Form & Content Media Ltd, a company that delivers specialized technical content to technical organizations.
+Sunny Bains is a scientist, journalist, editor, educator, Editorial Director of the technology news site The Briefing and Managing Director of Form & Content Media Ltd, a company that delivers specialized technical content to technical organizations.

 This site includes a complete list of—and many links to—her articles, papers, and other publications (you can find them from the journalist page).

 Sunny Bains was raised in Scotland and moved to London to study physics in 1985.
 She started the Holographics International magazine and directory while an undergraduate, later selling it to SPIE—the International Society for Optical Engineering—when she graduated from Queen Mary College.
 She remained at SPIE until hired as news editor at Laser Focus World (LFW), then did an MS in journalism at Boston University and became freelance.